 Topometry optimization example MSC Nastran Topography Optimization - Bead or Stamp Optimization

 This tutorial covers the use of Topography Optimization to determine optimal bead or stamp patterns.
-MSC Apex is used afterwards to review the results of the optimization.
+The Post-processor web app is used afterwards to review the results of the optimization.

 Starting BDF Files: Link